amutaher/POS-Awesome-V15/README.md

 31. Accept new payments from customers against existing invoices
 32. Payments Reconciliation
 33. Automatic cache versioning for PWA using Workbox
+34. Progressive Web App (PWA) with offline capabilities
-34. A lot more bug fixes from the version 14
+35. A lot more bug fixes from the version 14

 ### How to Install